Last updated: October 22, 2018

-Fort Scott offers two formal curriculum based education programs: Life on the Frontier for grades K-4 and Sweep through History for grades 4-8, These programs are offered on specified dates in April and May.
-(See info below for specific dates and to make reservations for 2015.)
+Fort Scott offers two primary formal curriculum based education programs: Life on the Frontier for grades K-4 and Sweep through History for grades 4-8, These programs are offered on specified dates in April and May.
+(See info below for specific dates and to make reservations for 2019.)

-School groups may also elect to take a guided tour of the fort or to participate in a self guided activity.
-Regardless of what activity your class participates in, you will still benefit from general information about planning an onsite visits, which can be accessed by following the links in the left hand menu under Planning a Field Trip.
+School groups may also elect to take a guided tour of the fort or participate in self guided activities.
+Regardless of what activity your class chooses, you will still benefit from information on our Planning a Field Trip page

 For schools with restricted travel budgets, there are transportation grants available thanks to the National Park Foundation’s Open OutDoors for Kids program.
 The grants are available to schools who are participating in a Fort Scott NHS ranger guided field trip.
 Award amounts will be based on proximity to the park, if the school receives Title I funding, number of students who will be visiting Fort Scott NHS for the first time, and competition of funds.
 Fourth grade classes will receive priority for this funding.
 There is growing interest in Fort Scott field trips, which may result in classes receiving a partial grant.
 The Education Coordinator will provide the group will the application once a ranger guided field trip is confirmed.